msisdev/dotato/README.md

     nux: "~"   # write directory of your dotfile
 ```

-Write `bash/.dotatoignore` to tell which files to ignore/grab.
+Write `bash/.dotatoignore`.
+It applies to both import/export.
 ```gitignore
 #bash/.dotatoignore
 *         # ignore all